endlessm/chromium-browser/tools/gn/docs/reference.md

   The two targets can appear in either order: paths will be found going in either direction.

-  Each dependency will be annotated with its type.
-By default, only the first path encountered will be printed, which is not necessarily the shortest path.
+  By default, a single path will be printed.
+If there is a path with only public dependencies, the shortest public path will be printed.
+  Otherwise, the shortest path using either public or private dependencies will be printed.
+If --with-data is specified, data deps will also be considered.
+If there are multiple shortest paths, an arbitrary one will be selected.

 ```